Become a greener gardener with Yeo Valley Organic’s tips on putting nature first

-Sarah Mead, head gardener at the Yeo Valley Organic Garden in Somerset, which opens for the National Garden Scheme on 18th April, has been gardening organically for 20 years, creating one of very few ornamental gardens in the UK to be fully certified organic by the Soil Association.
+Sarah Mead, head gardener at the Yeo Valley Organic Garden in Somerset, which opens for the National Garden Scheme each year, has been gardening organically for 20 years, creating one of very few ornamental gardens in the UK to be fully certified organic by the Soil Association.

 She says, “We know organic has huge benefits for the environment, particularly in safeguarding our soil and supporting pollinators and wildlife, but you don’t have to go the whole hog.
 Working with, rather than against, nature in your garden is good for the planet AND it helps your mental and physical health.”

 Sarah’s top tips to control pests naturally, boost biodiversity and benefit the soil:

 If you only do one thing this year to improve your garden’s value for nature, cut your grass less, or not at all.
 The UK’s climate is perfectly suited to allow grass and the many species of beneficial plants that share our lawns to thrive, but regular cutting deprives essential pollinators of an important food source.
 According to PlantLife, the British conservation charity behind the No Mow May initiative, allowing your lawn to grow naturally for just a single month can provide enough nectar for ten times the amount of bees and other pollinators than a regularly cut lawn.

 - Let nature do its thing

 We have learnt to take a more relaxed approach and turn the other cheek where pests are concerned.
 A pest is a delicious snack for someone, so don’t be too hasty to wipe them out.
 By tolerating your pests, you are providing a valuable food source for your predators and they will do the work for you.